-Requirement Essential Desirable

-1. Educational Appropriate financial Demonstrable evidence of

-experience and training. knowledge kept up to date.

-Knowledge of pension

-funds and schemes.

-2. Work Experience Political awareness in Previously chaired a

-numerous political pensions committee or

-environments. similar.

-Chairing high lovel

-Chairing high level partnership meetings

-achieving effective

-outcomes.

-outcomes.

-Operated for 5 years at a

-senior level.

-Experience of risk and

-performance frameworks.
+Requirement Essential Desirable 1.
+Educational A strong understanding of pensions, financial or HR matters (through council, personal and/or career experience).
+Commitment to individually achieving the required level of knowledge in relation to the CIPFA Framework competencies (or alternatively requirements as set out by the administering authority).
+Demonstrable evidence of knowledge kept up to date.
+Knowledge of pension funds and schemes.
+2. Work Experience Political awareness in numerous political environments.
+Chairing high level partnership meetings achieving effective outcomes.
+Has operated for 10 years at a senior level.
+Experience of risk and performance frameworks.
+Previously chaired a pensions committee or similar.

 3. Abilities, Intelligence & Chairing skills.
-Mathematical/statistical

-Special Aptitudes literacy.

-Influencing and consensus

-building.
-Knowledge of public sector

-Listoping skills and local government finance.

-Listening skills. mance.

-Able to assimilate complex

-information.

-4. Adjustment & Social Ability to establish good Diplomacy and tact.

-Skills working relationships with , ,

-councillors, officers and

-advisors.

-Able to direct discussions in

-politically sensitive

-environments.

-Able to command recreat

-Able to command respect

-and demonstrate strong leadership.

-Assertive in pursuing the

-correct course of action.
+Mathematical/statistical literacy.
+Special Aptitudes Influencing and consensus building.
+Knowledge of public sector and local government finance.
+Listening skills.
+Able to assimilate complex information.
+Communication and engagement skills.
+4. Adjustment & Social Skills Ability to establish and maintain good working relationships with councillors, officers and advisors.
+Diplomacy and tact.
+Able to direct discussions in politically sensitive environments.
+Able to command respect and demonstrate strong leadership.
+Assertive in pursuing the correct course of action.
 Able to work effectively with colleagues who may have different levels of experience and understanding.
 5. Motivation Enthusiastic, not easily deterred and able to convey enthusiasm to others.
-Committed to the objectives of the Pension Scheme and Fund(s).
-6. Equal Opportunities Understanding and commitment to promoting equality of opportunity with an understanding of the pension context.
+Committed to the objectives of the Fund.
+6. Equal Opportunities Understanding of and commitment to promoting equality of opportunity with an understanding of the pension context.